mirman-mtaggart/provisioning-scripts/README.md

 * `munki-setup.sh`: Configures Munki client based on given `ClientIdentifier`
 * `create-user.sh`: Creates user based on env variables
-* `partition-disk.sh`: Partitions the disk for separate User partition; creates `/etc/fstab` for mounting the partition
+* `create-user-volume.sh`: Creates a new APFS volume for User data.
+Not a hard partition, so actually easier to work with.

 ## MDS Variables